mattock/openvpn-vagrant/buildbot-host/README.md

 # Setup

 No setup should be necessary if you're using this in Vagrant.
-In other environments you need to run provision.sh manually.
-There may be failures as provision.sh has not yet been tested outside of Vagrant.
+Note that provisioning is only tested on Ubuntu 20.04 server and is unlikely to work on any other Ubuntu version without modifications.
+When setting this environment up outside of Vagrant you need to modify the variables in provision.sh.
+For example in AWS EC2 you'd use something like this:

+    BASEDIR=/home/ubuntu/openvpn-vagrant/buildbot-host
+    VOLUME_DIR=/var/lib/docker/volumes/buildmaster/_data/
+    WORKER_PASSWORD=vagrant
+    DEFAULT_USER=ubuntu

+You should definitely set a more secure WORKER_PASSWORD, both in provision.sh and in

 ## Relevant files and directories:

 This environment utilizes a number of scripts for settings things up easily:

-* provision.sh: used (by Vagrant) to set up the Docker host
+* provision.sh: used to set up the Docker host
 * rebuild.sh: rebuild a single Docker image
 * rebuild-all.sh: rebuild all Docker images
 * create-volumes.sh: create or recreate Docker volumes for the buildmaster and workers